 If you love to travel and wildlife.
 In particular, learning about the animals that live in this country, then Belize Zoo is a must visit for you.
-For me, as an avid wildlife lover, it was bound to be somewhere on my itinerary.
+For me, as an avid wildlife lover, the daytime and night tour were was bound to be somewhere on my itinerary.

 How did Belize zoo begin?